T. J. Holmes

-Loutelious "T. J." Holmes, Jr. (born August 19, 1977) is an American journalist and national television personality.
+Loutelious "T. J." Holmes Jr. (born August 19, 1977) is an American journalist and national television personality.
 Holmes first gained national prominence as an anchor and correspondent for CNN.
 He spent five years at the network anchoring CNN Saturday & Sunday Morning.

 Holmes left CNN at the end of 2011 after signing a multi-platform talent deal with BET Networks, which included the new show Don't Sleep.
 BET and Holmes parted ways in 2013 upon the program's cancellation.

 In December 2012, Holmes became a substitute weekend anchor on MSNBC.
 He also appeared on CNN as a fill-in correspondent and anchor in 2013.

 From September 2014 to January 2023, Holmes worked for ABC News as a correspondent and anchor.
-He would be fired from ABC after it was revealed that he had an extramarital affair with ABC host Amy Robach and other ABC staffers.
+He was fired after it was revealed that he had a romantic relationship with ABC host Amy Robach.

 Early life

 Holmes was born in West Memphis, Arkansas and is the younger of two children.
-His family gave him the nickname "T. Jr." He only began using the name "T. J." when he started his professional television career.
+His family gave him the nickname "T. Jr." He did not use the name "T. J." officially until he started his professional television career.

-Holmes attended the University of Arkansas where he earned a degree in broadcast journalism.
+Holmes attended the University of Arkansas, where he earned a degree in broadcast journalism.

 Career

 Holmes started his television career at KSNF Channel 16 in Joplin, Missouri.
-He drove to Joplin from the University of Arkansas campus to hand-deliver his resume and reel.
-He was hired on the spot.
-Holmes spent less than a year at KSNF as a producer, assignment reporter, and weekend anchor.
+After he drove to Joplin from the University of Arkansas campus to hand-deliver his resume and reel, he was hired on the spot.
+Holmes worked for less than a year at KSNF serving as a producer, assignment reporter, and weekend anchor.

 Holmes moved back to his home state of Arkansas in 2000 to join CBS affiliate KTHV in Little Rock as a general assignment reporter.
 Within a year, he was promoted to weekend anchor.

-In 2003, Holmes moved on to KNTV, the NBC O&O station in the San Francisco Bay Area, to become anchor of the 5 p.m. evening news.
+In 2003, Holmes moved to KNTV, the NBC O&O station in the San Francisco Bay Area, to become anchor of the 5 p.m. evening news.
 While at KNTV, he traveled to Athens, Greece to cover the 2004 Olympics, the first Summer Games held after the September 11th attacks.
-While at KNTV, he covered numerous other stories that garnered national attention, including the historic recall election of California Gov. Gray Davis that resulted in the election of Gov. Arnold Schwarzenegger; and, the double murder trial of Scott Peterson.
+He also covered numerous other stories that garnered national attention.
+These included the historic recall election of California Gov. Gray Davis that resulted in the election of Gov. Arnold Schwarzenegger; and, the double murder trial of Scott Peterson.